sav-che/TL-2/Authors/Buchenau, Franz (Georg Philipp) {std. Buchenau} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 188](https://www.biodiversitylibrary.org/item/103861#page/198/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 188](https://www.biodiversitylibrary.org/page/33266495) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Buchenau, Franz Georg Philipp {std.
 Buchenau}|first entry]] for this author

 ### Author

 \* Buchenau, Franz \[Georg Philipp\] (1831-1906), German highschool teacher and botanist at Bremen, outstanding morphologist, systematist and phytogeographer, born in Kassel, educated at the Kassel Gymnasium and the "Polytechnische Schule", studied in Marburg 1848-1850 and in Göttingen 1850-1852 with Bartling and Grisebach, Dr. phil.
 Marburg 1852, private teacher at Frankfurt a.M.
 1853-1854, at the Garnierschen Erziehungsanstalten in Friedrichsdorf nr.
 Frankfurt a.M.
-1854-1855, teacher at the "Bürgerschule" in Bremen 1855-1868, director of the same school 1869 (with the professor title), id. of the Realschule am Doventor 1876-1903. (*Buchenau*).
+1854-1855, teacher at the "Bürgerschule" in Bremen 1855-1868, director of the same school 1869 (with the professor title), id. of the Realschule am Doventor 1876-1903.
+**Abbreviated name**: *Buchenau*

 #### Herbarium and types